YashvardhanSK/Portfolio/README.md

-#Portfolio Website
-This is my personal portfolio website, built using React (bootstrapped with Create React App).
-The project showcases my skills, projects, resume, and contact information.
-The site is fully responsive and styled using modern CSS techniques.
+## Getting Started With My Portfolio Website

+This Is My Personal Portfolio Website, Built Using React (Bootstrapped With CreateReactApp).
+The Project Showcases My Skills, Projects, Resume, And Contact Information.
+The Site Is Fully Responsive And Styled Using Modern CSS Techniques.

-Available Scripts
+## Available Scripts

 In the project directory, you can run:

-npm start
+## npm start
-Runs the portfolio site in development mode.
-Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.
-You may also see any lint errors in the console.

-npm test
-Launches the test runner in interactive watch mode.
-See the section about running tests for more information.

-npm run build
-Builds the site for production to the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about deployment for more information.

-npm run eject
-Note: this is a one-way operation.
-Once you eject, you can't go back!

-If you need full control over the configuration, you can eject at any time.
-This command will copy all the configuration files and dependencies (webpack, Babel, ESLint, etc.) into your project.
+Runs The Portfolio Site In Development Mode.
+Open http://localhost:3000 To View It In Your Browser.

+The Page Will Reload When You Make Changes.
+You May Also See Any Lint Errors In The Console.

-Features
+## Features
-Built with React: Leveraging component-based architecture for modular and maintainable code.

-Styled with CSS: Custom styles for a unique and modern look.
+Built With React: Leveraging Component-Based Architecture For Modular And Maintainable Code.

+Styled With CSS: Custom Styles For A Unique And Modern Look.

-Responsive Design: Optimized for all devices—desktop, tablet, and mobile.
+Responsive Design: Optimized For All Devices—Desktop, Tablet, And Mobile.

-Interactive UI: Smooth navigation and interactive project showcases.
+Interactive UI: Smooth Navigation And Interactive Project Showcases.

-Easy Customization: Components and styles are easy to update as my skills and projects grow.

-Technologies Used
+Easy Customization: Components And Styles Are Easy To Update As My Skills And Projects Grow.

+## TechnologiesUsed

 React

 JavaScript (ES6+)